-- Maintenance of DG Set on daily/monthly and running hour basis that is used in case of unavailability of power supply from K Electric. - Maintenance of power factor capacitor bank panel in order to ensure proper power factor during peak as well as off peak load time. - Implementation of PTW (Permit to Work) System in all the three Lead, Aluminum and Polymer Plants according to HSE Standards to ensure human safety. - Ensure normal operation of the complete Automation Control System that is S7-1200 PLC System and VFD's in all the three Plants. - Implementation of proper preventive, predictive maintenance by generating proper work order system in Maintenance Department. - Implementation of Energy Conservation Plan by introducing Energy Audit Schemes in order to minimize per unit cost. - Ensure availability of all the utilities that is electrical power, natural gas, oxygen gas, SNG gas, LPG gas, water and DG set for smooth operation of all the three Plants. - Regular inspection of all types of machines/motors installed in all the three plants to ensure smooth running of the plant. - Ensure availability of all the spare parts in the store to meet the emergency condition in order minimize production loss. - Monthly/Yearly PPM, Protection and Testing of Distribution and Power Transformers.
+- Maintenance of power factor capacitor bank panel in order to ensure proper power factor during peak as well as off peak load time. - F Implementation of PTW (Permit to Work) System in all the three Lead, Aluminum and Polymer Plants according to HSE Standards to ensure human safety. - > Ensure normal operation of the complete Automation Control System that is S7-1200 PLC System and VFD's in all the three Plants. - Implementation of proper preventive, predictive maintenance by generating proper work order system in Maintenance Department. - > Implementation of Energy Conservation Plan by introducing Energy Audit Schemes in order to minimize per unit cost. - Ensure availability of all the utilities that is electrical power, natural gas, oxygen gas, SNG gas, LPG gas, water and DG set for smooth operation of all the three Plants. - Regular inspection of all types of machines/motors installed in all the three plants to ensure smooth running of the plant. - > Ensure availability of all the spare parts in the store to meet the emergency condition in order minimize production loss. - Monthly/Yearly PPM, Protection and Testing of Distribution and Power Transformers.

-Pakistan Steel Bin Qasim Karachi
+❖ Pakistan Steel Bin Qasim Karachi